dwarfmaster/django-nixos/Readme.md

 STATICFILES_STORAGE = 'whitenoise.storage.CompressedStaticFilesStorage'
 ```

-(See `./examples/djangoproject/djangoproject/settings_nix.py` for full example)

 ## Secrets / Keys
 To pass secrets to django securely:
-1. Create a file containing your secrets as environment variables like this:
+1. Create a file containing your secrets as environment variables.
+     The syntax is the one of a systemd environment file, like this:
     ```
-    export SECRET_KEY="foo"
+    SECRET_KEY="foo"
-    export ANOTHER_SECRET_FOR_DJANGO="bar"
+    ANOTHER_SECRET_FOR_DJANGO="bar"
     ```
-2. Pass the path of the file via parameter `keys-file`
+2. Pass the path of the file via parameter `keys-file`.
     This file will not be managed by nix.
-    If you are deploying to a remote host, make sure this file is available.
-An example on how to do this with NixOps can be found under `./examples/nixops`
+If you are deploying to a remote host,

-A systemd service running as root will later pick up that file and copy it to a
-destination under `/run/` where only the django system user can read it.
-Make
-sure by yourself to protect the source file you uploaded to the remote host
-with proper permissions or use the provided NixOps example.
+    make sure this file is available.
+There is no specific permissions required
+    since the file is read directly by systemd.